percwg/perc-wg/double/draft-ietf-perc-double.md

 ~~~~~

 If present, the PT and SEQ parts of the OHB contain the original payload type
 and sequence number fields, respectively.
-The final octet of the OHB specifies
+The final "config" octet of the OHB
-whether these fields are present, and the original value of the marker bit (if
+specifies whether these fields are present, and the original value of the
-necessary):
+marker bit (if necessary):

 {align="left"}
 ~~~~~